What types of work will you fund through grants?

 How much shall I ask for?

 We ask applicants to state what size grant they would ideally like.
 Be sure to check the guidance note of the programme you are applying to, to understand what the boundaries of the grant are as we won't award beyond the upper limit, and we will never award a grant that is larger than 50% of the project costs.
 If the cost of works subsequently comes in at less than predicted, we may reduce our grant award.
 If you request the upper limit, be sure to clearly express the case for investment.

 I can't log-in to the application form - what is the problem?

-Please check that you are trying to access the correct form and one that you have registered for.
+Please check that you are trying to access the correct form and one that you have previously registered for.
 Each form requires separate registration.
 If you are still having problems, and have tried clicking the 'forgotten password' link, please check your junk mailbox for an automatic email.
 If problems persist, please contact the office for help.